uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-globus.md

 You will be asked to log in.

 >Note: Globus wants your username, which is your USC NetID <b>without</b> the <b>.usc.edu</b> part.
-This is as if you are logging into hpc-transfer.usc.edu with something like SCP or SSH.
+This is as if you are logging in to hpc-transfer.usc.edu with something like SCP or SSH.
 Enter your username and the password you use to log in to USC networks and servers.

 If you succesfully authenticate you will be granted an access certificate.
 You are connected to the USC data transfer node Endpoint.